DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

    Homework:
    Read chapter 4 part 3 Attenuation Shapes and Distance and part 4 Features of Unity’s Audio Engine.
 We will be using the theory you read about in class on Wednesday to add to our games immersion.

+   Also, if you haven't added your game sound examples to the Airtable yet, do so now.

    **Wednesday 9/15**

    * Features of Unity's audio engine